High Stakes Poker: Players

 These players appeared in the first seven seasons: Doyle Brunson, Antonio Esfandiari, Barry Greenstein, and Daniel Negreanu.
 None of them returned for the eighth season, while only Phil Hellmuth, Tom Dwan, Phil Ivey, and Brandon Adams appeared in both the original High Stakes Poker, and season 8.

 Key sponsors

 Most seasons included a key sponsor.
 Over the years, they included notable companies like PokerStars, Full Tilt Poker, and Bellagio.
 The eighth and ninth seasons were sponsored by Poker King, an online poker app focused on the Asian market.
 Season 10 was sponsored by PokerGO Hold'em, while Season 11 sponsors included StormX, True Classic, and Solve for Why.
+Season 12 sponsors included StormX and GTO Wizard, while Season 13, 14, and 15 sponsors included StormX, GTO Wizard, and Monkey Tilt.